What is PHP? Write your first PHP Program

 Programming language Scripting language

-PHP means – Personal Home Page, but it now stands for the recursive backronym PHP: Hypertext Preprocessor.
+PHP originally meant Personal Home Page, but it now stands for the recursive backronym PHP: Hypertext Preprocessor.
+The shift in meaning reflects how the language has evolved from a simple set of personal-page tools into a fully featured platform for the modern web.

-PHP code may be embedded into HTML code, or it can be used in combination with various web template systems, web content management system and web frameworks.
+PHP code may be embedded into HTML code, or it can be used in combination with various web template systems, web content management systems, and web frameworks such as Laravel, Symfony, and WordPress.

 PHP Syntax